 - ANSI Z535.3 – Criteria for Safety Symbols

 - ANSI Z535.4 – Product Safety Signs and Labels

 - ANSI Z535.5 – Safety Tags and Barricade Tapes

 - ANSI Z535.6 – Product Safety Information in Product Manuals, Instructions, and Other Collateral Materials.

-We manufacture our products to these standards because they provide the direction to effectively convey critical safety messages in an easily understandable visual format that stands out prominently.
-OSHA and ANSI require that safety signs indicate the hazard and define the specific action that, without identification, may lead to death or injury.
-The standard requires that the header text, or signal word, be accompanied by the safety alert symbol which is an exclamation point in an equilateral triangle.
-OSHA and ANSI require that safety signs indicate the hazard and define the specific action that, without identification, may lead to death or injury:
+We manufacture our hazard communication labels to comply with safety signs, symbols, and labels since they provide the direction to effectively convey critical safety messages in an easily understandable visual format that stands out prominently.
+OSHA and ANSI signage requirements mandate that safety signs, labels, barricade tape, and decals indicate the hazard and define the specific action that, without identification, may lead to death or injury.
+The safety sign standard requires that the header text, or signal word, be accompanied by the OSHA safety alert symbol, which is an exclamation point in an equilateral triangle.
+OSHA compliance requires that facility safety signage and communication labels indicate the hazard and define the specific action that, without identification, may lead to death or injury:

 - DANGER indicates where an immediate hazard exists with a strong potential for death or severe injury.

 - WARNING indicates hazardous situations that may result in death or severe injury.

 - CAUTION is used to warn against potential hazards or unsafe practices.